tthef/Elphin/README.md

 In order for things to work, you need to setup custom routing by uploading the routes.yml file to the ghost intallation.

+I had to remove the swup script that London uses; it’s a nice idea, but it breaks Ghost theming rather badly (in ghost each page type gets assigned specific classes, e.g., .page-about for the about page, .tag for tags, etc.;
+when swup is used, when the pages changed, these styles don’t, which makes it impossible to create functional styling).

 **The main files are:**

 - `default.hbs`     - The main template file